You are here

 Every Other Saturday | 2-3:30 p.m.

 Explore the foundations of programming through code-at-home activities and virtual collaborative work.
 Learn the fundamentals behind programming - loops, variables, conditions, and functions - and use coding to tackle issues relevant in your community.
 Members of this club form a bond, connected through a shared interest in this discipline.
-Register here.
-Ms. Donna will email registrants the zoom link before the first meeting on October 3rd.
+Register, and Ms. Donna will send you an invite to our GWC HQ site and a zoom link before the next meeting.

 Social Justice Reading Club

 Last Sunday of each Month | 4-5 p.m.

 Earn volunteer hours reading about and discussing social justice issues.
 Each month we’ll read a fiction book, nonfiction book, or collection of online resources about a social justice issue separately and then meet online to discuss it together.
 Once you register, Ms. Rachel will email you information regarding what you should read before our monthly meeting and help you check out whatever materials you need.
 She will also email everyone a link to the Zoom meeting before the scheduled date.

 Ready for a challenge?
 Like to read?
 Gather a team of 2-6 people, find an adult sponsor, and email email@example.com, or click here to register.
 Read the titles on the Lincoln Cup list and compete in a fun virtual trivia contest on February 24 for the Lincoln Cup Championship.
 The winning team members will receive gift cards to the restaurant of their choice.
 All participants will receive a tote bag with a free book.